lossenpai80085/senpai_AI/walkthrough.md

-# NIGHUD AI RECON SUITE - Walkthrough
+# Senpai AI - Walkthrough

 ## Overview
 We have built a complete production-ready application for web reconnaissance and security analysis, powered by Google Gemini.